NoahSaso/cloudflare-worker-cosmos-auth/README.md

 This relies on [itty-router](https://github.com/kwhitley/itty-router), a lightweight router built for Cloudflare Workers.
-However, you can compose the provided `auth` functions however you'd like.
+However, you can compose the provided functions however you'd like.
 This template just provides a very simple setup that will fully work in production.

 A `nonce` is used to prevent replay attacks.
 It is an incrementing integer,